Group 1 Rugby League

 Group 1 Rugby League was a rugby league competition held in the Northern Rivers region of New South Wales, Australia, run under the auspices of the Country Rugby League.
 The group, however, still runs a junior rugby league competition.
-When the Group 18-Gold Coast competition dissolved in 2005, the New South Wales sides joined together with Group 1 to form a divisional league, Northern Rivers Regional Rugby League (NRRRL).
+When the Group 18-Gold Coast competition dissolved in 2005, the New South Wales sides joined with Group 1 to form a divisional league, Northern Rivers Regional Rugby League (NRRRL).
 Group 18 also still holds its own individual junior rugby league competition.

 Seniors

 The Group 1 Senior Rugby League Premiership amalgamated with Group 18 Rugby League in 2005 to form the Northern Rivers Regional Rugby League, and was thus discontinued in its own right.

 Juniors

 Current Teams

 The following clubs are affiliated with Group 1 juniors, but run senior teams in the NRRRL competition: